apakhbari/CheatSheets/Git/commit_messegase_example.md

    - `ci: update GitHub Actions pipeline for deployment`
    - `build: switch from npm to yarn for dependency management`
    - `ci: fix deployment script to work with new environment variables`

-These commit messages are clear, concise, and follow conventional commit standards, which help keep your project's history organized and meaningful.